 Howard Hertz formed the law firm of Hertz Schram PC with Bradley Schram in 1979.
 He specializes in entertainment law and is the lead attorney for Hertz Schram's Entertainment Practice Group.
 Since 1976, he has represented numerous artists and entities in the entertainment field, including authors, screenwriters, recording artists, radio personalities, producers, production companies, record labels, agents, artist managers, music publishers, songwriters, and athletes.
-Among others, his most well-known clients have been George Clinton, Sippie Wallace, The Romantics, The Bass Brothers, Eminem, Marilyn Manson, Jack White, Russell Simmons, Pantera, The GO, Marcus Belgrave, Mike Posner, Elmore Leonard, Warner Tamerlane, and Atlantic Records.
+Among others, his most well-known clients have been George Clinton, Sippie Wallace, The Romantics, The Bass Brothers, Eminem, Marilyn Manson, Jack White, Rodriguez (Searching for Sugarman), Pantera, The GO, Marcus Belgrave, Mike Posner, Elmore Leonard, Insane Clown Posse, Battlecross, Jeff Gutt (X-Factor finalist), Jena Irene (American Idol finalist), Original 1265 Recordings, the Marshall Mathers Foundation, Warner Tamerlane, and Atlantic Records.
 Services provided to entertainment clients range from contract negotiation and litigation to entity formation and estate/tax planning.
-Hertz travels to MIDEM, the International Music Festival in Cannes, France, annually, on behalf of his clients.
+Hertz travels to Midem, the International Music Festival in Cannes, France, annually, on behalf of his clients.

-Hertz has participated on panels and lectured on various entertainment-related topics for organizations and schools such as the Michigan Institute of Continuing Legal Education, National Association of Recording Arts & Sciences, Detroit Music Awards Foundation, Wayne State University Law School, Cooley Law School, Detroit College of Law at Michigan State University, the University of Michigan Law School, MOBfest, and the Detroit Historical Museum.
-He is an adjunct professor at Michigan Law and at Wayne State University Law School, teaching a course in entertainment law.
+Hertz has participated on panels and lectured on various entertainment-related topics for conferences, organizations, and schools such as SXSW, Yellow Phone Music Conference, Launch Music Conference, Midem, the Michigan Institute of Continuing Legal Education, National Association of Recording Arts & Sciences, Detroit Music Awards Foundation, Wayne State University Law School, Cooley Law School, Detroit College of Law at Michigan State University, the University of Michigan Law School, MOBfest, and the Detroit Historical Museum.
+He is an adjunct professor at Michigan Law School, teaching a course in entertainment law.